-STANDARD REQUIREME NT LIMITATIONS AND CODE REFERENCES Park Zone Parking and Circulation Areas 5 feet No minimum setback required adjacent to joint access approach in accordance with Parking and Circulation Areas Adjacent to Residential or Manufacturing Park Zone 10 feet TDC 73C.
+STANDARD REQUIREME NT LIMITATIONS AND CODE REFERENCES Rear setback adjacent to Residential or Manufacturing Park Zone 50 feet Parking and Circulation Areas 5 feet No minimum setback required adjacent to joint access approach in accordance with Parking and Circulation Areas Adjacent to Residential or Manufacturing Park Zone 10 feet TDC 73C.
 Fences 10 feet From public right-of-way.
-STRUCTURE HEIGHT • Maximum Height 60 feet May be increased to 100 feet if yards adjacent to structure are not less than a distance equal to the height of the structure.
+STRUCTURE HEIGHT Maximum Height 60 feet May be increased to 100 feet if yards adjacent to structure are not less than a distance equal to the height of the structure.
 Measured at the 50-foot setback line, includes flagpoles.
 The building height may extend above 28 feet on a plane beginning at the 50-foot setback line at a slope of 45 degrees extending away from the 50-foot setback line.
 Flagpoles may extend to 100 feet.
 Maximum Height Adjacent to Residential Zone 28 feet